-It’s hard to believe that it’s already November and that in a matter of weeks, 2022 will be behind us forever.
-November unofficially kicks off the annual holiday season for many, and the first big event during the season is Thanksgiving.
-Thanksgiving is a time for millions of people to come together and appreciate family and friends, but unfortunately for others it often ushers in the Thanksgiving blues, which may sound like a mild malady but in actuality is a real struggle.
+It’s that time of year again: the holiday season is upon us.
+November unofficially kicks off the annual holiday season.
+The first big seasonal event is Thanksgiving.
+Thanksgiving is a time for millions of people to come together and appreciate family and friends.
+Unfortunately, for others it often ushers in the Thanksgiving blues, which may sound like a mild malady but in actuality is a real struggle.

 While the Thanksgiving blues is not something a psychiatrist will ever diagnose, it is an indicator of a potentially larger mental health problem.
-The team of Orange County mental health professionals at SoCal Empowered is ready to help you discuss this situation if you or a loved one is suffering, but in the meantime perhaps some ideas regarding how to manage a case of the Thanksgiving blues could help you get through the first difficult hurdle of the holiday season.
+The team of Orange County mental health professionals at SoCal Empowered is ready to help you discuss this situation if you or a loved one is suffering.
+In the meantime perhaps some ideas regarding how to manage a case of the Thanksgiving blues could help you get through the first difficult hurdle of the holiday season.

 The Thanksgiving Blues Are Part of a Real Problem